Funding update

 What we fund

-We fund feasibility studies that assess in detail the approaches needed to retrofit existing municipal buildings for an impactful multi-year pathway toward zero-operational GHGs.
-This offer is applicable to any existing municipal building.
+We fund feasibility studies that assess in detail the approaches needed to retrofit existing municipal buildings to achieve deep energy and GHG reductions.
+Studies must follow our Green Buildings Pathway Guidance Document.

 Your study should also demonstrate and validate the project’s environmental, social and economic benefits, in line with GMF’s thresholds for capital projects.

-- Meeting best practice energy targets, respective of climate zone, in accordance with best practice.
+- Meeting best practice energy targets, respective of climate zones, as listed in the menu below.

 - If fossil fuels are in use, complete a partial fuel switch in 10 years, targeting a 50 percent GHG reduction, and an alignment with new build standards by 20 years.

-- Reduction of indoor potable water consumption by 20 percent or greater.
+- Reduction of indoor potable water consumption by more than 20 percent.

 - An equity assessment by answering, at minimum, the following questions:

-- Which equity-deserving groups might benefit the most from the project and/or be burdened, directly or indirectly, by the project or decision?
-How are these groups positively or negatively impacted by the project or decision?
+- Which equity-deserving groups might benefit the most from the project and/or be burdened, directly or indirectly, by the project or decisions?
+How are these groups positively or negatively impacted by the project or decisions?

 - What strategies can be used to address barriers or mitigate negative impacts?